-President Ram Nath Kovind gives assent to farm bills, amid widespread protest

-President Ram Nath Kovind gives assent to farm bills
+President Kovind gives assent to farm bills amid protests; Maharashtra says no to implementation

 New Delhi, Sep 27: President Ram Nath Kovind has signed the contentious farm bills passed by the Parliament, amid widespread protest.